 Pumpkin Cream Cheese Frosting

-- Cream butter and cream cheese with an electric mixer for about 2 minutes.
+Cream the butter and cream cheese with an electric mixer for about 2 minutes.

-- Add 2 cups of the powdered sugar to the bowl with the mixer off.
+Add 2 cups of the powdered sugar and the pumpkin spice to the bowl with the mixer off.

-- Mix on low until powdered sugar is incorporated.
-Then whip mixture on high for 1 minute or so.
-Add cinnamon and vanilla.
-Mix until combined.
-If frosting is too runny, add more sifted powdered sugar, as needed.
+Mix on low until the powdered sugar is incorporated.
+Then whip the mixture on high for 1 minute or so.
+If the frosting is too runny, add more sifted powdered sugar, as needed.
 If frosting is too stiff, add a bit of milk, one teaspoon at a time, mixing to check for consistency.
 This type of frosting is not only made of cream cheese but also with added pumpkin puree, so it tends to be a frosting on the soft side, so adjust the powdered sugar consistency as desired.
 The more powdered sugar you add, the stiffer it will become.